-University of Plymouth Academic Partnerships Programme Quality Handbook UK 21/22 Page 15 of 56 Last Saved: 02/09/2021
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23 Page 15 of 56 Last Saved: 02/09/2021

 Academic poster presentation Response to case studies.
 Formative seminars.
 Guest speakers and training.
-An explanation for embedding Knowled programme: dge and Understanding thro ugh Teaching & Learning a and Assessment at this level of the Assessment is carried out through a va posters, reflective logs, workplace eng ensure that students are fully prepared opportunity to practice on more than or agement, literature reviews I for the summative assessn etc. Formativenents.
-All lectu e work in each urers will ensu n module will also bure that students ha e undertaken to Cognitive and Intellectual Skills: SEEC Level Four descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies
+An explanation for embedding Knowled programme: dge and Understanding thro ugh Teaching y & Learning a nd Assessment at this level of the Assessment is carried out through a vaposters, reflective logs, workplace engensure that students are fully prepared opportunity to practice on more than or agement, literature reviews of for the summative assessm etc. Formativ nents.
+All lectu e work in each urers will ensu n module will also be re that students ha e undertaken to Cognitive and Intellectual Skills: SEEC Level Four descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies

 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: • An ability to identify, recognise and apply key theories, paradigms, concepts and principles: demonstrating the ability to evaluate competing Primary: Lectures will act as introductions to learning outcomes, to establish a firm knowledge base.
-This will be further developed by the use A2 A3 A4 LO1 LO2 Reflective assessments Academic posters NORD1117 NORD1119 positions, and constructively critique theories and research. • Demonstrate knowledge and awareness of professional and of seminars to embed and develop the analysis and critical viewpoints and awareness.
-Essays and written accounts NORD1116 NORD1112 practical skills such as working awareness.
-A1 A6 LO7 LO6 Deflection NONDTIL with others, leading and supporting peers, parents, children, and other professionals.
-Tutorial support will be delivered, with a focus on pastoral and study Аб 106 Reflection on group activities and peer reviews Demonstrate competency in IT and research skills support.
-A1 1.05 All modules Awareness and reflection upon Secondary/Suppleme LO5 self and others, within a spirit of research and inquiry ntary: Case studies & problem solving exercises Research reports & presentations А3 LO3 PDP file Reflective Accounts Peer Appraisals NORD1112 NORD1116 NORD1120
+This will be further developed by the use of seminars to embed A2 A3 A4 LO1 LO2 Reflective assessments Academic posters Essays and NORD1117 NORD1119 positions, and constructively critique theories and research. and develop the written accounts Demonstrate knowledge and awareness of professional and analysis and critical viewpoints and awareness. accounts NORD1116 NORD1112 practical skills such as working awaronooo.
+A1 LO7 1101151112 with others, leading and supporting peers, parents, children, and other professionals.
+Tutorial support will be delivered, with a focus on pastoral and study A6 LO6 Reflection on group activities and peer reviews Demonstrate competency in IT and research skills support.
+A1 1.05 All modules Awareness and reflection upon Secondary/Suppleme ntary: LO5 self and others, within a spirit of research and inquiry Case studies & problem solving exercises Research reports & presentations А3 LO3 PDP file Reflective Accounts Peer Appraisals NORD1112 NORD1116 NORD1120